Thursday, December 24, 2009

 If you don't look behind you, you'll never see grandma giving you the bird.

-Live your life by looking through the windshield, not the rearview mirror,
+Live your life by looking through the windshield, not the rearview mirror, they say.

 What freaking idiot wrote that quote.